Cloudify-PS/cloudify-training-labs/lab8/README.md

 At the same view as in Step 2 above, you should now see that the instance count of `scale_node` has decreased to 1.

-### Step 5: Uninstall
+## Part IV: Uninstall

-Use the commands learned in previous labs to uninstall the deployment you had created, delete the deployment and remove the blueprint.
+Use the commands learned in previous labs to uninstall the deployment you had created, delete the deployment and remove the `hello-tomcat` application.